 I really hope that you will try this recipe and let me know what you think in the comments or you can post a picture and tag me on Twitter @chezlereve, Instagram @chezlerevefrancais, or Facebook @chezlerevefrancais.

 More duck recipes to try

 - Score the duck and massage in the five spice powder.

-- Place skin side down in a frying pan over a medium heat until crispy.
+- Place skin side down in a frying pan over a medium heat for about 5 minutes until crispy.

-- Combine the honey and soy and brush over the skin before placing in the oven at 180C, Gas 5 for 15 minutes.
+- Combine the honey and soy and brush over the skin before placing in the oven at 180C/350F/ Gas 5 for 15 minutes.

-- Let duck rest and skim off fat from tray.
+- Let the duck rest for about 5 minutes, covered loosely with foil. and skim off fat from tray.
 Mix juices with remaining honey and soy.

 - Slice duck thinly and pour over the sauce.